 Fishing is the mainstay of communities living along the Vilankulo coastline.
-Using seine nets fisherfolk pull in a bounty of fish each day.
+Using seine nets, fisherfolk pull in a bounty of fish each day.
 This form of fishing is destroying the seagrass beds upon which the critically endangered Dugong survive.
 There are said to be only around 250 Dugong left on the Mozambique Coastline, and the Endangered Wildlife Trust is currently involved in trying to save these mermaids of the ocean by tightening up controls in the Bazaruto Marine Reserve to provide sanctuary.

 The photographer’s view.

 Led by their love of aviation, travel and conservation, husband and wife team JAN & JAY ROODE have flown over 50,000 nautical miles across Southern Africa’s deserts, vast plains and endless coastlines, capturing these great wildernesses from above.
-Their photography allows us to truly grasp the beauty and magnitude of the African landscape and most importantly will enable us to see whole landscapes and ecosystems as living, breathing entities to be conserved.
+Their photography allows us to truly grasp the beauty and magnitude of the African landscape and, most importantly, will enable us to see whole landscapes and ecosystems as living, breathing entities to be conserved.
 By partnering with conservation organisations, Skyhawk’s images are used to raise awareness of the importance of conservation, and a percentage of the sale of each of Skyhawk’s Fine Art prints goes directly to an organisation working with the environment in the country in which it was taken.

+- Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
-Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.
+Browse our ready-made packages or answer a few questions to start planning your dream safari.